 Women are 30 times more likely to get UTIs (urinary tract infections) than men.
-I know 30 times, that doesn't seem fair.
-UTIs are not fun, usually painful and inconvenient to daily life.
-So let's talk.
-Here's a list of ways to cure STIs and some top tips to prevent them from happening in the first place.
+It just isn't fair!
+UTIs are usually a painful nuisance, and best avoided when possible.
+Here's a list of ways to cure UTIs and tips to prevent them from happening in the first place.

 Let's start with the basics.